MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-966-Public-Housing-Lease-Grievance-Procedure/subpart-A-Dwelling-Leases-Procedures-Requirements/section-966.4.md

 (2) If the tenant is visually impaired, all notices must be in an accessible format.

-(l) *Termination of tenancy and eviction* - (1) *Procedures.* The lease shall state the procedures to be followed by the PHA and by the tenant to terminate the tenancy.
+(l) *Termination of tenancy and eviction*—(1) *Procedures.* The lease shall state the procedures to be followed by the PHA and by the tenant to terminate the tenancy.

 (2) *Grounds for termination of tenancy.* The PHA may terminate the tenancy only for: